What broadband speed do I need?

 In the world of broadband, megabits are abstract.
 Though most of us understand the more the megabits the faster the broadband, few of us comprehend how that applies to our household.
 Is 10Mbps enough?
 What about 50?
 Or 500?

-As a general rule, you'll need 10Mbps per broadband user.
-Double this to 20Mbps for each user if they're streaming 4K content or gaming.
+As a general rule, you'll need a minimum of 20Mbps per broadband user.
+Double this to 40Mbps for each user if they're streaming 4K content or gaming.
+The average broadband speed is now around 73Mbps in the UK.

 Broadband users Type of broadband Speeds

-If you live alone or with one other person who also uses the internet, and the most bandwidth (speed) intensive things you do online are internet shopping and browsing social media, it’s likely that your needs will be met by ADSL / standard broadband.
+If you live alone or with one other person who also uses the internet, and the most bandwidth-intensive things you do online are internet shopping and browsing social media, it’s likely that your needs will be met by an entry-level fibre package at around 30-35Mbps.

-Although you may not need the speed it offers, an entry-level fibre connection is no more expensive than an ADSL service and is the best bet for homes with very moderate internet users.
+Although you may not need all the speed fibre offers when in a small household with low broadband usage, an entry-level fibre connection is no more expensive than an ADSL service and is therefore a better choice.

 Popular deals for 1-2 people